 Planter 1 measured 87”L x 10”W x 24”H and was designed with specifically sized sidewall ports for planter drainage and irrigation.
 Sidewall ports are holes that are placed in the sidewalls to fit standard sized Uniseal Rubber Seals that create a watertight seal for the drainage pipe or irrigation line to be fed through, to seal around the pipe.

 Planter 2 measured 148”L x 10”W x 40”H and was actually two planters fitted together.
 This planter also included sidewall ports (described above in Planter 1 explanation) and contained flow through access (Shown in image below).

-Planter 3 measured 72”L x 6”W x 40”H; a very tall and narrow planter which also had sidewall ports installed.
+Planter 3 measured 72”L x 6”W x 40”H; a very tall and narrow planter that also had sidewall ports installed.